 Estelle Erasmus is an award-winning journalist, writing coach and former magazine editor-in-chief of five publications, including Hachette’s Body by Jake, The American Breast Cancer Guide, and Women in Touch.
-She is a longtime member of the venerable American Society of Journalists and Authors (ASJA) and was recently appointed the conference chair for ASJA’s 2017 Conference in NYC.
-She is also a member of the prestigious American Society of Magazine Editors.
+She is a longtime member of the venerable American Society of Journalists and Authors (ASJA), and was the conference chair for ASJA’s 2017 Conference in NYC.
+She also just launched a podcast for ASJA called ASJA Direct.
+Erasmus is the host and curator of the podcast.

 As a writing coach, Erasmus evaluates her student’s writing, and helping them to structure it, while polishing their prose and creating greater clarity to make their essays flow, so they can get published.